matthewbal/Remove-Git-Permanent-Notification/README.md

 # Remove-Git-Permanent-Notification

 When your Github academic coupon expires, github gives you an annoying large red notification banner.
+The banner remains even after you select to downgrade, and can remain for up to 12 months.
-This is a Greasemonkey script that removes it.
+This repo has a Greasemonkey script that removes it.

 ## This is what the banner looks like: